quasoft/backgammonjs/docs/README.md

 > Allow anyone to challenge friends or play with strangers online with zero time to start the game - requires no registration or configuration

 - [X] Allow players to quickly start a random game;
-- [ ] Allow players to send invites by chat or E-mail;
+- [X] Allow players to send invites by chat or E-mail;

 -----

 > Fair gameplay that is as close to real game as possible

-- [ ] Use quality random generator
+- [X] Use quality random generator

 -----

 > Extensible and modular engine that would allow the open source community to implement different variants of the game as known in different countries and different user interfaces (eg. themes)

-- [ ] Allow writing custom rules
+- [V] Allow writing custom rules
 - [ ] Allow writing custom UI

 -----